Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The tender bulbs encompass a large group of plants, some of which are hardier than others.
 It's important to note that depending on where you garden, there may be a good deal of crossover between the classifications.
 A bulb considered tender in one growing zone may be considered hardy in another.

 The general rule for planting bulbs is to plant them at a depth 3 to 4 times the height of the bulb.
 This will help to protect the bulbs against frost and (sometimes) foraging animals.
 Deeper planting also encourages stronger stems.
 A tubular bulb planter or narrow trowel is the best tool for the job.
 Simply stab the soil (or twist the planter), lift out the dirt, and place the bulb (pointed side up) in the bottom of the hole.
-Fill half of the hole with dirt, water lightly to settle the soil, and fill in the remainder of the hole.
-Firm the soil gently with your hands and water again.

 Timing: The timing for bringing the bulbs in varies depending on individual species.
 Cannas and dahlias, for example, will tolerate some cold.
 Leave them in the garden until after the first frost.
 Tender species like tuberous begonias that cannot tolerate frost should be removed from the garden as soon as nighttime temperatures start dropping below 40 degrees F.

 Markers: If the plant's foliage dies back before it is time to lift the bulbs it can be difficult to remember where you planted them.
 An easy way to remedy this is to surround your bulbs with a small piece of chicken wire at the time of planting.
 The wire will be easily hidden by growing foliage and reappear again as soon as it dies back.